-Case involves CDN$1.4 million worth of bitcoin confiscated in first crypto seizure by Canadian police, demonstrating growing demand for cryptocurrency forensics and blockchain intelligence
+Case involves CDN$1.4 million worth of The term "Bitcoin" can either refer to Bitcoin the network, ...
+More confiscated in first crypto seizure by Canadian police, demonstrating growing demand for A cryptocurrency (or crypto currency) is a digital asset des...
+More forensics and A blockchain is a shared digital ledger, or a continually up...
+More intelligence

 SAN FRANCISCO — March 06, 2019 – Blockchain security company CipherTrace today released the details of the first Canadian court case to use a Bitcoin expert witness.
 The 2015 seizure marked the first-ever use of an expert witness during a bitcoin forfeiture hearing and the first seizure of cryptocurrencies—CDN$1.4 million worth – by Canadian police.